BIGJRA/BIGJRA.github.io/rejuv.md

 -   Return to Adrienn and hand over the Scyther, then ask to see Progress.

--   We’re gonna need $58000, 1 Architect, and 3 Fishermen.
+-   We're gonna need $58000, 1 Architect, and 3 Fishermen.
 Submit the
     money.

 -   Fisherman 1: On a bench east of the East Gearen to Route 1 Station.